-This guideline requires all State significant projects to have a clear and consistent approach to assessing social impacts.
-It provides a framework to identify, predict and evaluate likely social impacts and propose responses to them as part of the overall environmental assessment.
-It is also supported by a Technical Supplement which provides additional guidance for proponents and practitioners using the SIA Guideline.
-The SIA Guideline 2021 replaces the 2017 guideline that applied to State significant resource projects.
+The guideline provides a framework to identify, predict and evaluate likely social impacts and propose responses to them as part of the overall environmental assessment.
+It is supported by a Technical Supplement, which provides additional guidance for proponents and practitioners.

 Undertaking Engagement Guidelines for State Significant Projects

-This guideline requires upfront and ongoing engagement for all State significant projects.
-These guidelines help to ensure engagement is meaningful, tailored to the needs of relevant stakeholders, supports a fair and transparent assessment and is consistent with the Department’s community participation objectives.
+These guidelines require upfront and ongoing engagement for all state significant projects.
+It helps deliver meaningful engagement tailored to the needs of stakeholders, supports a fair and transparent assessment and is consistent with the department’s community participation objectives.

 Cumulative Impact Assessment Guidelines for State Significant Projects

-This guideline provides guidance and advice to ensure cumulative impacts are effectively and consistently considered in State significant projects.
-This will support better assessment, well-informed and appropriate decision-making, and achieve better outcomes.
+These guidelines provide guidance and advice to ensure impacts that are cumulative with other projects are effectively and consistently considered in state significant projects.
+This guideline supports better assessment, appropriate decision-making, and achieves better planning outcomes.

-Social Impact Assessment for State Significant Resource Projects (2017)
+View the Cumulative Impact Assessment Guidelines for State Significant Projects

 Crime Prevention and the Assessment of Development Applications